emberjs/rfcs/text/0000-deprecate-getwithdefault.md

 ### Nullish Coalescing Operator

-The expected behaviour of the function is to only return the default value if it is strictly `undefined` so we cannot codemod usage directly into the nullish coalescing operator.
+The expected behaviour of the `getWithDefault` function is to only return the default value if it is strictly `undefined` so we cannot codemod usage directly into the nullish coalescing operator.

 However [Babel](https://babeljs.io/) already supports the [nullish coalescing operator](https://babeljs.io/docs/en/next/babel-plugin-proposal-nullish-coalescing-operator.html) so we can use that for future use cases where we need to check if a property is `null` or `undefined` before applying a default value.